florianbrinkmann/lazy-loading-responsive-images/README.md

 **Removed**

 * Aspectratio option.
-The change with the inline SVG should make that obsolete.
+The change with the inline SVG makes that obsolete.

 ### 6.0.1 – 01.05.2020